 You can do this with any guitar or ukulele tuning app on your phone or online.
 These apps will display how much each string needs to be tightened or loosened in order for it to be G, C, E and A.

-Some players tune the strings in different order.
-Such as, E, A, D, G or D, A, D, G. This is done for ‘artistic’ or ‘creative’ reasons.
+Some players tune the strings in a different order.
+Such as E, A, D, G or D, A, D, G. This is done for ‘artistic’ or ‘creative’ reasons.

-The standard tuning however, lets you play the majority of popular songs.
+The standard tuning, however, lets you play the majority of popular songs.
 So I would suggest just sticking to that.
-However, it is your ukulele, so you may as well go crazy with tuning!
+However, it is your ukulele, so you may as well go wild with tuning!

 Right Hand or Left Hand?

 The ukulele requires both of your hands to do different actions.
 If you are a right-handed person, you can think of your right hand being responsible for the percussive or rhythmic elements of the ukulele.

 Your left hand provides the melodic content, the left-hand plays the harmony and melodies for a song.
 For a left-handed person, the right hand is used for melodic sounds while the left hand provides the rhythm.